 Virginia boasts what were some of the first online learning programs in the United States offered by four-year accredited online colleges.
 Online degree programs in Virginia cater to their students with flexible schedules and convenient admissions.
 And just like their on-campus counterparts, these programs offer similar tuition assistance and rigorous admissions requirements.
 Due to the equivalent course expectations and curriculum, online schools in Virginia also grant degrees and certifications that match those issued on-campus.
 Prospective students can use our list to compare Virginia online colleges.
 Ordered from lowest to highest tuition, each of these schools provides an excellent online education.Click here to see our methodology.

-Old Dominion University’s online programs offer over 60 certificate and degree programs.
+Old Dominion University’s online college programs offer over 60 certificate and degree programs.
 ODU provides online study for an extensive number of disciplines.
 Pursue a bachelor’s, master’s or doctoral degree in fields of study as diverse as Health Care, Criminal Justice, Engineering or Leadership.
 Online courses in some degree programs may require in-person for a practicum or internship.

-The distance learning program at Virginia University of Lynchburg offers a number of online degree programs for students who cannot attend on-campus classes.
+The distance learning program at Virginia University of Lynchburg offers a number of online college degree programs for students who cannot attend on-campus classes.
 Pursue an associate degree in Liberal Arts and Sciences or a bachelor’s in Religious Studies, Business Administration, Organizational Management, Sociology, or Criminology.
 Master’s degree programs are offered in Organizational Management and Divinity.

-Radford University’s College of Visual & Performing Arts offers a 100% online program leading to a Master of Fine Arts in Design Thinking.
+Radford University’s College of Visual & Performing Arts offers a 100% online college program leading to a Master of Fine Arts in Design Thinking.
 Study design in the context of cognition, history and politics.
 Explore the science of design through research.
 Learn a teamwork approach to design management and create design solutions in a virtual studio.